espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Performance
 -----------

-The performance of an ESP-MESH network can be evaluated based on multiple metrics such as the following:
+The performance of an ESP-WIFI-MESH network can be evaluated based on multiple metrics such as the following:

-**Network Building Time:** The amount of time taken to build an ESP-MESH network from scratch.
+**Network Building Time:** The amount of time taken to build an ESP-WIFI-MESH network from scratch.

 **Healing Time:** The amount of time taken for the network to detect a node break down and carry out appropriate actions to heal the network (such as generating a new root node or forming new connections).

 **Per-hop latency:** The latency of data transmission over one wireless hop.
 In other words, the time taken to transmit a data packet from a parent node to a child node or vice versa.

-**Network Node Capacity:** The total number of nodes the ESP-MESH network can simultaneously support.
+**Network Node Capacity:** The total number of nodes the ESP-WIFI-MESH network can simultaneously support.
 This number is determined by the maximum number of downstream connections a node can accept and the maximum number of layers permissible in the network.

-The following table lists the common performance figures of an ESP-MESH network:
+The following table lists the common performance figures of an ESP-WIFI-MESH network:

 * Network Building Time: < 60 seconds
 * Healing time: